Starter Packs

 This reflection for Lit Hub about my own process of coming out (as nonbinary at first) as AKOMP also did.

-My story on Uncle Bob’s path inspiring my own; my first for This American Life.
+This piece on Uncle Bob’s path inspiring my own (my first for This American Life)

 This essay for BuzzFeed Reader (RIP) about writing “mental health” and my own self-care routines, then.